Connecting Your Equipment – The Basic Rule of Signal Flow

 That’s it!
 Regardless of how much gear you’ve got to work with, and given you have enough inputs and outputs available, you can easily hook up any extra microphones, instruments or synthesizers.

 Depending on how serious you are about recording, there’s definitely a lot more gear that you could get.
 But start small, and buy more stuff as you get more comfortable with what you have.

-Check out the guide to Setting up your Home Recording Studio for crash-course in equipping and installing your home studio.
+Check out the guide to Setting up your Home Recording Studio for a crash course in equipping and installing your home studio.

 Just remember the simple rule of signal flow.
-Keep the signal flowing in one direction, with each output connecting to a corresponding input.[Update] Interestingly enough, the question I found has since been deleted from their database.
-I hope the guy got his question answered, and if you had similar problems I hope this post helped.
+Keep the signal flowing in one direction, connecting each output to a corresponding input.[Update] Interestingly enough, the question I found has since been deleted from their database.
+I hope the guy got his question answered, and if you had similar problems, I hope this post helped.

 Image by: williamli